BladeRunnerJS/brjs-site/docs/use/getting_started.md

 <p><strong>This guide provides you with a basic overview of getting started with BladeRunnerJS (BRJS), including covering some of the core concepts.</strong></p>

 This isn't your typical 2 minute getting started guide - it probably takes around 20 minutes.
 This is because BRJS helps you build large-scale applications, so we need to go into a bit of detail.
 In this guide we'll follow the JavaScript convention - since conventions are good - and build a **Todo List**.

-In this guide we'll cover:
+We'll cover:

 * Downloading and installing BRJS
+* Creating an Application and BladeSet
 * Creating a Todo item Input Blade
 * Running and Testing Blades in Workbenches
 * Unit testing Blades
 * Creating a Todo List Blade
 * Inter-Blade communication using an EventHub Service
-* Testing Blades interactions by stubbing Services
+* Testing Blade interactions by stubbing Services
 * Adding Blades to an application Aspect
-* Building and Deploying a BRJS application to Apache Tomcat (Flat File coming soon)
+* Building and Deploying a BRJS application to Apache Tomcat (Flat File deploy coming soon)

 It'll be 20 minutes well-spent.